Tasks vs Services

 notify_on_failure/notify_on_success, plus full[[notification_route]]matching).

-That’s the point: switching from task to service changes how the process is run, not what you can see or how you operate it.
+That’s really the whole idea: switching from task to service changes how the process gets run, not what you can see or how you operate it.

 Services scale horizontally with instances

-Section titled “Services scale horizontally with instances”[services.api-worker]instances = 3run = "/usr/local/bin/worker"Each replica is its own visible run with replica_index 0, 1, 2.
-They
+Section titled “Services scale horizontally with instances”[services.api-worker]instances = 3run = "/usr/local/bin/worker"Each replica shows up as its own run, tagged instance_index 0, 1, 2.

-share configuration, logs are unified per service, and each replica is
+They all share the same config, their logs are pooled per service, and

 ”Run N copies” on tasks vs services

-Section titled “”Run N copies” on tasks vs services”Tasks scale with max_concurrent (cap on overlapping runs); services
+Section titled “”Run N copies” on tasks vs services”Tasks scale with max_concurrent (a ceiling on overlapping runs);

 max_concurrent = 4on acron = "* * * * *"thumbnail-render task.
-Most ticks finish in seconds, but up to four can run at once if a backlog arrives.
-The 5th concurrent firing goes throughon_overlap.instances = 4on a queue-worker service.
-Four worker processes stay connected to the queue forever; if one crashes, the supervisor brings it back.
-Cron is irrelevant — the workers pull work themselves.
+Most ticks wrap up in seconds, but if a backlog hits, up to four can run at once.
+The 5th concurrent firing has to go throughon_overlap.instances = 4on a queue-worker service.
+Four worker processes stay glued to the queue forever, and if one crashes the supervisor brings it back.
+Cron doesn’t enter into it — the workers pull their own work.

-modelled as a task with max_concurrent = 3 turns into “one copy
+long-lived worker as a task with max_concurrent = 3 and you get “one

-holds the slot, the queue fills up.”
-A 30-second job modelled as a
+copy holds the slot while the queue backs up.”
+Model a 30-second job as a

-service with instances = 3 turns into “the supervisor restarts it
+service with instances = 3 and you get “the supervisor restarts it 120

 Choosing on the edge cases

 Section titled “Choosing on the edge cases”A few patterns are easy to second-guess.
-Here’s how to resolve them:
+Here’s how to settle them:

-A polling loop you’d rather express as cron
+A polling loop you’d rather write as cron

-Section titled “A polling loop you’d rather express as cron”A while true; do work; sleep 60; done is almost always a task with
+Section titled “A polling loop you’d rather write as cron”A while true; do work; sleep 60; done is almost always better as a

-04:32 poll failed, and a crashed tick gets retried instead of silently
+04:32 poll failed, and a crashed tick gets retried instead of quietly

-The deciding question is does each invocation start fresh?
-If yes, make it a task.
-If the process holds state worth keeping across runs — a worker that’s joined a queue and would have to re-join after every restart, a chat-server connection, a search index it built in memory — make it a service.
+The question that decides it: does each invocation start fresh?
+If yes, it’s a task.
+If the process is holding onto state that’s worth keeping between runs — a worker that’s joined a queue and would have to re-join on every restart, a chat-server connection, a search index it built up in memory — it’s a service.

-A one-off that you only want to trigger from the API or UI
+A one-off you only ever trigger from the API or UI

-Section titled “A one-off that you only want to trigger from the API or UI”That’s still a task.
-Omit cron.
-The task appears in the UI and accepts
+Section titled “A one-off you only ever trigger from the API or UI”Still a task — just leave cron off.
+It shows up in the UI and takes

-manual triggers via runwisp run-task <name>, the Web UI’s Run
+manual triggers from runwisp exec <name>, the Web UI’s Run Task

-api_trigger = false to make a task cron-only and not API-runnable.
+api_trigger = false if you want it to be cron-only and not runnable

 A task that “should never overlap”

-Section titled “A task that “should never overlap””Tasks already default to on_overlap = "queue" (in order).
-If overlap is
+Section titled “A task that “should never overlap””Tasks already default to on_overlap = "queue", so firings line up and

-in history with end_reason = "skipped", so you can see when the
+end_reason = "skipped", so you can spot when a previous run ran long.

 What you can’t do